unixwinbsd/unixbsdshell.github.io/_posts/2025/nop-25/2025-11-18-guide-installing-anonymous-i2p-network-on-freebsd.md

 Open the `/usr/local/etc/rc.d` folder and look for the i2p file.
 Once you find it, open it.
 Delete the `command="/usr/local/sbin/i2prouter"` script and replace it with the `command="/usr/home/i2p/i2p/runplain.sh"` script.

 Next, use Putty to open the `/usr/local/sbin` folder.
 Don't forget to use the su i2p syntax, as otherwise, the i2p program will be installed as root.
-Keep in mind that the i2p program will not run as root; it can only run under the i2p user and group.
+Keep in mind that the i2p program will not run as root, it can only run under the i2p user and group.

 Therefore, the i2p syntax is to enter the i2p user and group.
 Ending with exit will leave the i2p user and group.